Scientific Name

 Description

-Mammillaria solisioides is a small cactus, usually solitary or occasionally forming small clumps.
-The stem is spherical to depressed cylindrical, up to 3 inches (7.5 cm) tall with an equal diameter.
-Spines are up to 0.2 inches (5 mm) long, flexible, chalky or dirty white, pectinately arranged, and flattened against the stem surface.
+Mammillaria solisioides is a small cactus that usually grows as a solitary stem or occasionally forms a small clump.
+The stem is spherical to depressed cylindrical and can reach up to 3 inches (7.5 cm) in height and diameter.
+The spines are flexible, chalky or dirty white, pectinately arranged, and flattened against the stem surface.
+They can grow up to 0.2 inches (5 mm) long.

-The flowers are yellow to yellowish-white and up to 1 inch (2.5 cm) long.
+The flowers are yellow to yellowish-white and can reach up to 1 inch (2.5 cm) in length.
 They are followed by greenish fruits, half-retained within the plant and barely protruding above the spines.

 Hardiness